 You’ll need to provide some personal details and information about where you live, your employment and your reason for applying for a Direct Line Personal Loan.

-The Lending Works team will then carry out a 'soft search' on your credit file and confirm the quote decision, and what APR you may be offered.
+The Fluro team will then carry out a 'soft search' on your credit file and confirm the quote decision, and what APR you may be offered.
 This will not affect your credit score.